reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 Now that we have both of our microservices set up, there's one final piece of the puzzle to connect: **subscribing our SQS queue to the SNS topic**.
 This will allow the messages published to the SNS topic `user-account-created` to be automatically be forwarded to the SQS queue `dispatch-email-notification` for consumption by our subsriber microserice.

-The [official documentatio guide](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-subscribe-queue-sns-topic.html) can be referenced to subscribe the SQS Queue to our SNS Topic.
+The [official documentation guide](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-subscribe-queue-sns-topic.html) can be referenced to subscribe the SQS Queue to our SNS Topic.

 ### Resource Based Policy